I was diagnosed with Relapsing Remitting Multiple Sclerosis in May 2015 at 31 years old...

 - Burning sensations on my face

-- Episodic freezing where I couldn’t walk, slur speech, loose arm and leg co-ordination and Nystagmus worsened for 20 seconds at a time, happening at their worst 30 seconds apart ( I suffered from these for about 6-8 months but they have healed now)
+- Episodic freezing where I couldn’t walk, slur speech, loose arm and leg co-ordination and Nystagmus worsened for 20 seconds at a time, happening at their worst 30 seconds apart ( I suffered from these for about 6-8 months after leaving hospital but they have healed now)

-- Stiffness and heaviness in my body, a feeling as if your being pushed into the ground and your legs are full of lead
+- Stiffness and heaviness in my body, a feeling as if I was being pushed into the ground and my legs are full of lead

 - Spasticity – incredibly stiff ankles